||Diploma of Nursing (Enrolled/Division 2 nursing)

 the AHPRA website for full details.

-Successful applicants will be required to undertake a police
+Successful applicants will also be required to undertake a

-check and a Working With Children Check (WWCC) at own expense.
-(It
+police check and a Working With Children Check (WWCC) at own

-is advised that prospective students start the processing of these
+expense.
+(It is advised that prospective students start the

 Competency based training is concerned with assisting people to

 gain specific competencies relevant to the purpose of their program

 of study.
 A student will be assessed by performing set tasks at

 specified standards, under prescribed conditions.
 A range of

 assessment methods will be used to enable students to demonstrate